WildernessLabs/Documentation/docs/Meadow/Meadow_Basics/IO/Digital/Protocols/UART/index.md

 It's important to note that the `TX` pin on the Meadow board should connect to the `RX` pin on the peripheral, and the `RX` pin on the Meadow board should connect to the `TX` pin on the peripheral.

+### Ground and Power

+In addition to `TX` and `RX`, serial devices will also have ground and power pins/leads.
+Ground will need to be connected to `GND` on the Meadow board.
+The power lead will need to be connected either to the Meadow board's `3.3V` rail or `5V` rail, depending on what the device needs are.

+If the device is powered by an external power supply, you must make sure the external power's ground is connected to the Meadow `GND` so that their voltages are the same.

 ### UART/TTL vs RS-232